 The Sir Thomas Brisbane Planetarium

 This world class planetarium is located at the Brisbane Botanic Gardens, Mt Coot-tha, at Toowong in Brisbane.
 Programs are presented in their Cosmic Skydome.
-All shows include a current night sky tour recreated in the dome.
+All astronomy shows include a current night sky tour recreated in the dome.
 The Planetarium upgraded its digital projection system in 2019 and can now recreate the observable universe at 7K resolution with many more astronomical features available.
 The display areas contain astronomical and space items including a large display concerning Aboriginal and Torres Strait Islander astronomy.
 The shop has educational products and souvenirs.
-Telescope sessions must be pre-booked.
 School shows are also available during weekdays.
 Open Tuesday to Sunday (open on Monday during Qld school holidays).

-Address: Brisbane Botanic Gardens Mt Coot-tha, Mt Coot-tha Rd, Toowong Qld 4066Contact: (07) 3403 2578
+Address: Brisbane Botanic Gardens Mt Coot-tha, Mt Coot-tha Rd, Toowong Qld 4066Contact: (07) 3403 8888

 Web: www.brisbane.qld.gov.au/planetarium/